dipak0304/SAAS/README.md

 # SaaS Platform 🚀

 A full-stack SaaS (Software as a Service) platform that provides AI-powered tools for content creation and image editing.
-Users can generate images, write articles & blogs, and perform advanced image editing like background and object removal.
+Users can generate images, write articles & blogs, and perform advanced image editing like background and object removal also community.

 ## 🌟 Features
 - ✨ **AI Image Generation** — Generate high-quality images from text prompts.